 At the completion of this activity, participants should be able to:

-- Practice the key aspects of mindfulness and cognitive therapy to cope and manage symptoms and to prevent relapse of depression and anxiety.
+- Practice the key aspects of mindfulness to manage symptoms and to prevent relapse of depression and anxiety.

-- Practice and apply core mindfulness and cognitive-behavioral therapy techniques when managing difficult situations and emotions in both personal and professional settings.
+- Apply mindfulness and cognitive therapy techniques when managing difficult situations and emotions in both personal and professional settings.

-- Communicate the potential benefits of mindfulness and mindfulness-based cognitive therapy to family and friends (note : This course does not train facilitators, it is for participants wishing to learn the tools and techniques of MBCT for themselves).
+- Communicate the potential benefits mindfulness-based cognitive therapy (and mindfulness) to family and friends (note : This course does not train facilitators, it is for participants wishing to learn the tools and techniques of MBCT for themselves).

 - Continue to deepen personal practice of mindfulness.